buddha-dharma/website/user/pages/code/sidebarpage.en.md

 - Members of an Open Sangha have to be informed that this code of conduct exists and it must be made available to them.

 #### Open Nature
 - There is no central leadership behind the project and the website.
-All of the material is Open Source and can be changed by everyone and everyone is allowed to make suggestions.
-If you disagree with any of the content and you feel treated unfairly in your suggestions you can publish your own version of it and create a new project.
-We just ask you to choose another name as to not missrepresent our group.
+The material is Open Source and suggestions and improvments are welcome.
+You are encouraged to fork and expand this project.
 - Open Sanghas are free.
 None of the services an Open Sangha provides are tied to a fee or donation.
 - Open Sanghas don't focus on one single teacher and his books.
 - Open Sanghas welcome criticism from outside and take it seriously.

 #### Goals
 - The goal of an Open Sangha is to make you feel better and empower you as a human being.
 If the oposite happens then try another group or practicing on your own for a while and contemplate about the reasons.
-- Open Sanghas are not quality controlled we depend on the members of a group to report if a group does not agree with this code of conduct.
-If a group does not feel right, there is nothing wrong with founding your own group even in the same city.
+- Open Sanghas are not quality controlled.
+We depend on the members of a group to report if a group does not agree with this code of conduct.
+If a group does not feel right, there is nothing wrong with founding your own group.
 - The main goal of an Open Sangha is to practice together and to talk about meditation experience.
 - An optional goal is to advertise the group and help people that are too far away to found and advertise their own group.